-My primary research focuses on various aspects of representation in conscious experience, particularly perceptual experience.
+My primary research focuses on various aspects of representation in conscious experience, particularly perceptual and emotional experience.
 I am interested in the scope of influence of cognitive, emotional and other states on perceptual experiences, the implications for what properties can be possible contents of conscious perceptual experiences, and in what determines or grounds the content of perceptual experiences.
 I am also interested in the evaluative content of emotions such as esteem, fear and love as well as accounts of the evaluative properties that these experiences track.
 My most current work has been on a project that continues my interest in the penetration of perceptual experiences by emotions and discusses what I call the perception of virtue.
 This project is developed in my papers, “Good Looking” and “The Perception of Virtue” and is partial subject of a book-length manuscript that I am developing.

 Prior to my interest in perception, I focused on the metaphysical relation between the mind and body.
 Most philosophers currently working in this area maintain that mental properties bear some necessary relationship to material properties.
 Work in this area is directed toward resolving two concerns.
 First, how are mental and material aspects of the world related?
 Second, which material properties are mental properties necessarily related to?
 My research took up these issues as they pertain to the special case of phenomenal experience or consciousness, those properties in virtue of which there is something-it-is- like to be you at any given time.
 My three papers, “Two HOTs To Handle”, “Reduction and the Determination of Subjective Character”, and “Representing the Impossible” support the view that the qualitative features that comprise conscious experiences are mental representations that may ultimately be reducible to physical states of the brain.

 For more information about these current projects such as copies of papers, please contact me privately or check back here.
 Below I offer a more detailed description of my published work.